 Day 3 — Waitomo Caves/Rotorua

 Travel to Waitomo and cruise through an otherworldly cave system illuminated by the turquoise light of thousands of tiny glowworms.
-Continue to Rotorua, a city built on geothermal landscapes, and visit a traditional Maori meeting house in Whakarewarewa village to take part in a Maori mihi whakatau welcome ritual, followed by dinner with members of the local community.
+Drive south toward Rotorua through the bucolic Waikato countryside and stop for lunch amidst blueberry fields, then tour a stud farm where many of New Zealand’s champion thoroughbred racehorses have been bred.
+Arriving in Rotorua, visit a traditional Maori meeting house in Whakarewarewa village to take part in a Maori mihi whakatau welcome ritual, followed by dinner with members of the local community.
+As night falls, take a guided walk along suspended walkways in the nearby redwood forest, where hanging lanterns illuminate the towering trees and giant ferns.
 Novotel Rotorua Lakeside (B,L,D)

 Day 4 — Lake Tarawera

 Delve deeper into Maori traditions, exploring the Lake Tarawera region in the company of a guide from the Tuhourangi tribe.
-Attend hands-on weaving and carving demonstrations, and participate in a specially arranged poroporoaki farewell ceremony to bid goodbye to your Tuhourangi hosts.
+Learn about the region’s geological history with its boiling hot springs, bubbling mud pools, and Te Wairoa, a village that was destroyed when Mt.
+Tarawera erupted in 1886.
+This evening, participate in a specially arranged poroporoaki farewell ceremony to bid goodbye to your Tuhourangi hosts.
 Novotel Rotorua Lakeside (B,L,D)

 Day 5 — Rotorua/Wellington

-During a private tour of the Rotorua Museum, learn about the region's rich cultural history and remarkably volatile landscape.
+Take a walking tour of Ohinemutu village, home to the Ngati Whakaeue tribe.
+Built in 1914, Ohinemutu’s historic St. Faith’s church is a fascinating blend of European missionary and Maori influences, with a Tudor-style exterior and an interior featuring intricate Maori carvings and woven panels.
 Fly to Wellington, New Zealand's charming capital city.
 Visit the famous Weta Workshop, the special effects group behind several blockbuster movies, including The Lord of the Rings trilogy.
 Take a behind-the-scenes tour of their design studio and participate in a hands-on demonstration of the creative process used to develop their props.
 Copthorne Hotel (B,D)

 Day 6 — Wellington

 Join a local expert at the impressive Te Papa Tongarewa national museum for an insider's tour, followed by a special viewing of cultural artifacts in the private galleries.
-Spend the remainder of the afternoon on a guided tour of Wellington, including a walk along the waterfront and a visit to the botanical gardens.
+Wander the museum’s public galleries at your leisure, or enjoy some time to explore Wellington’s shops and cafés on your own.
+(The city is known for its vibrant café culture.)
 This evening, search for kiwis during a guided after-dark walk at Zealandia, an important mainland wildlife sanctuary whose innovative predator-proof fence was the first of its kind.
 Copthorne Hotel (B,D)

 Day 7 — Wellington/Christchurch